 Why protect my Intellectual Property?

 Protecting your intellectual property prevents others from taking advantage of your hard work.
-A registered trade mark or design ensures that you can protect the reputation of your organisation, and prevents others from imitating you – profiting from your good customer relationships.
-A patent stops your competitors from copying your new ideas, and gives you the sole right to produce, sell or import your invention.
+A registered trade mark or design ensures that you can protect the reputation of your organisation, and prevents others from imitating you and profiting from your established customer relationships.
+A patent stops your competitors from copying your new ideas, and gives you the sole right to produce, sell or export your invention.

 What type of protection do I need?